-I. Deter criminal activity by reducing its economic incentives;

-II.
-Increase the pecuniary loss from criminal activity;

-III.
-Protect property and due process rights of defendants and innocent owners; and
+- I. Deter criminal activity by reducing its economic incentives; - II.
+Confiscate property used in the violation of the law and disgorge the fruits of illegal conduct; - III.
+Protect property and due process rights of defendants and innocent owners; and - IV.

-IV.
 Ensure that only criminal forfeiture is used in this state.

 100:3 Seizure of Personal Property with Process.
 At the request of the state at any time, a court may issue an ex parte preliminary order to attach, seize or secure personal property for which forfeiture is sought and to provide for its custody.
-Application, issuance, execution, and return are subject to state statute or court rules.
+Application, issuance, execution, and return are subject to state statute and court rules.

 100:4 Seizure of Personal Property without Process.
-Personal property subject to forfeiture may be seized without a court order if:
+Personal property may be seized, under a law authorizing the forfeiture of property, without a court order if:

-I. The seizure of personal property is incident to a lawful arrest;
+I. The seizure of personal property subject to forfeiture is incident to a lawful arrest;